 Who can have the vaccine?

-The nasal flu spray is currently offered to children in Reception and Years 1-5 as well as all children in special schools.
-The vaccine will be offered each year to protect against flu.
-The vaccine contains live but weakened flu viruses that do not cause flu in children.
+The vaccine contains live, but weakened flu viruses that do not cause flu in children.
 It will help your child build up immunity to flu in a similar way as natural infection, but without the symptoms.

 There are a few children who should avoid the nasal spray flu vaccine.
 The vaccine is not recommended for children who have: